Marunizer/KotlinTestApp/README.md

 Trial Run on Noni 2.0, This time, it's Personal. >:) - Subtitled in Kotlin this time

 ------------------------------------------------------------------------------
-Fully Operational on Run? : true //probably, unless I forgot to include a resource file directly.
+Fully Operational on Run? : true //probably, unless it's initial build related, just clean and try again probably(I'll find out in like Oct-22ish)

 Done? : False

 ------------------------------------------------------------------------------

-Still need (not necassarily in order, but kind of in order)
+Tasks needed (not necessarily in order, but kind of in order)

 - To figure out what file format black magic I have to do for sceneform and hopefully draco
 - Build model at runtime by manually adding files to the phones storage.
-- Setup a download System, prefereabbly after database type is known.
+- Setup a download System, preferably after database type is known.
 - Add gesture controller to Scene View for touch functionality
-- Add intro instructions + better button to beginning of AR Activity
-- Pre-render transparant model node at beginning of AR Activity
+- Pre-render transparent model node at beginning of AR Activity
-- Make Bubble only appear after model has been touched.
 - If obj or ply becomes my final format method, setup draco
-- Make backround of SceneView Pure white, for some reason, not allowing through normal methods
 - Add orientation/Permission Activity screens to make it a journey for the user
 - When location method is found out, implement showing restaurants by distance from user
 - Finalize look of HomeScreen